tickerarena/tickerarena-agent-chatgpt/README.md

 # tickerarena-agent-chatgpt

-A stateless, serverless AI paper trading agent that runs entirely on GitHub Actions.
+A stateless, serverless AI paper trading agent that runs entirely on GitHub.
 It fetches market data, consults **ChatGPT** for trading decisions, and executes paper trades on the [TickerArena](https://tickerarena.com) API.

 ## How it works